Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Experimental Setup

 For text classification, we use eight tasks from the GLUE benchmark~\cite{wang2018glue}: CoLA, MRPC, RTE, STS-B, SST-2, MNLI-m/mm, QNLI, and QQP.
 In line with previous studies~\cite{liao2023parameter, sung2021training, zaken2021bitfit}, we exclude the WNLI task due to its poor performance with pre-trained language models.
 On token classification, we experiment with the named entity recognition (NER) task using the CoNLL-2003 dataset~\cite{tjong-kim-sang-de-meulder-2003-introduction}.
 For these nine tasks, we fine-tune the model using the training splits and evaluate its performance on the validation splits.

-We consider six generative arithmetic reasoning tasks for text generation: GSM8K, SVAMP, MultiArith, AddSub, AQuA, and SingleEq.
-We fine-tune our models on the Math10K dataset, as curated by~\citet{hu2023llm}, and evaluate them on the test splits of the datasets above.
+For text generation we consider the CNN/Daily Mail summarization~\cite{hermann2015teaching, nallapati2016abstractive} task and six arithmetic reasoning tasks: GSM8K, SVAMP, MultiArith, AddSub, AQuA, and SingleEq.
+For the summarization task we train and evaluate on the training and dev split of the original dataset.
+For the arithmetic reasoning tasks we fine-tune the models on the Math10K dataset, as curated by~\citet{hu2023llm}, and evaluate them on the test splits of the datasets above.
+We use 10\% of the training data for validation.
 Detailed descriptions of these datasets and tasks are provided in Section~\ref{app:datasets} and Table~\ref{tab:datasets_splits} of Appendix.